Posted in

 Phone: (719) 636-3891

-Catholic Charities offers a Family Services program that includes hotel vouchers in extreme cases, especially when shelters are full.
+Catholic Charities offers a Family Services program that includes hotel vouchers, rent and utility services in extreme cases, especially when shelters are full.
 They also operate the Marian House for the homeless.

 Address: 10 South Sierra Madre Street, Colorado Springs, CO 80903